-Introduction:
+Introduction

-The use of hyperthermia (HT - heating of tissue to 41-44°C) is one of the promising direct cytotoxicity (Milani and Noessner 2006), 2) inhibition of DNA-repair procedures the above stated effects are still not fully clarified and are presumably tumor type dependent
+The use of hyperthermia (HT - heating of tissue to 41-44 °C) is one of the promising methods in cancer treatment (Van der Zee 2002, Baronzio et al. 2006).
+Although the molecular mechanisms of this process are not fully understood yet, possible effects are: 1) direct cytotoxicity (Milani and Noessner 2006), 2) inhibition of DNA-repair procedures (Kampinga et al. 2004), 3) changes in capillary blood flow and microvessels (Emami et al. 1980) and 4) immunomodulatory effects (Hildebrandt et al. 2002).
+Relative contributions of the above stated effects are still not fully clarified and are presumably dependent on tumor type (Ostapenko et al. 2005).

-(Kampinga et al. 2004), 3) changes in capillary blood flow and microvessels (Emami et al.

-1980) and 4) immunomodulatory effects (Hildebrandt et al. 2002).
-Relative contributions of hyperthermia (WBH) in various temperature ranges.
-During WBH, the elevation of temperature near tumoricidal levels (T\ge 42°C) leads to the inhibition of host immunocompetence (Huang et al. 1996, Shen et al. 1994), making such arrangement unsuitable for immunological studies.
-The fever-range temperatures (39-41°C) on the other hand show an immunoregulatory advantage by enhanced secretion of immunoglobulins (Ostapenko et al. 2005).
+Hyperthermia is being introduced either as localized (LHT) or as a whole body hyperthermia (WBH) in various temperature ranges.
+During WBH, the elevation of temperature near tumoricidal levels (T≥42 °C) leads to the inhibition of host immunocompetence (Huang et al. 1996, Shen et al. 1994), making such arrangement unsuitable for immunological studies.
+On the other hand, the feverrange temperatures (39-41 °C) show an immunoregulatory advantage by enhanced secretion of immunoglobulins (Ostapenko et al. 2005).